masc-ucsc/docs/docs/pyrope/05-assert.md

 # Assertions

-Assertions are consider debug statements.
+Assertions are considered to debug statements.
 This means that they can not have side effects on non-debug statements.

 Pyrope supports a syntax close to Verilog for assertions.
 The language is